spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/installation.md

 @import "media-library-pro-styles";
 ```

-### Directly in blade/html
+### Directly in Blade/HTML

 You should copy the built CSS from `vendor/spatie/laravel-medialibrary-pro/ui/media-library-pro-styles/dist/styles.css` into your `public` folder, and then use a `link` tag in your blade/html to get it: `<link rel="stylesheet" href="{{ asset('css/main.css') }}">`.

-If you would like to customize the CSS we provide, refer to the `Customizing CSS` section of the documentation.
+If you would like to customize the CSS we provide, head over to [the section on Customizing CSS](/docs/laravel-medialibrary/v9/handling-uploads-with-media-library-pro/customizing-css).